mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 We've successfully moved the critical operations of manufacturing and fulfillment out of our office.
 So, we don't strictly need the office, but it's still convenient to have a home base.

-If the handyman knocked on my door tomorrow to report some disaster destroyed all of our office property and made the space unusable, it would be, at worst, annoying but not catastrophic.
+If the handyman knocked on my door tomorrow to announce that some disaster destroyed all of our office property and made the space unusable, it would be frustrating but not catastrophic.

 ## Goals for year seven